You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [29:28]

-Rather than talking about body and mind, I'd like to put it in the context of the observer and the experience, because I've had a lot of instances like that recently.
-It's like when you're aware that you're having an experience or something happens to you, particularly a physical thing.
-It isn't physical because your mind is experiencing it, but you have... it comes up, okay, this is happening to me, and it could be a very strong experience, some tremendous pain or tremendous emotion, but you're saying, probably calmly, oh, this is happening.
-So when you emerged with this, where is the observer?
+Rather than talking about body and mind, I'd like to put it in the context of the observer and the experience.
+I've had a lot of instances like that recently.
+It was like when you're aware that you're having an experience or something happens to you, particularly physical, a thing, it isn't physical because your mind is experiencing it, but you have the, it comes up, okay, this is happening to me.
+It could be a very strong experience, some tremendous pain or tremendous emotion, but you're saying, oh, this is happening.
+So when you merged with this, where is the observer?
 That's a good question.
 Where is the observer?
-I don't want you to tell me.
+I want you to tell me.
 Where is the observer right now?
-I have no idea.
+I don't know.
 Show me your observer.
 I'll pass it by your mind.

 [30:38]

 You'll pass it where?
-Pass it off.
-Pass it by the mind.
+Pass it on.
+Pass it by your mind.
+Pass it around the room.
 There are different ways of observing.
 You know, when you're completely doing something, wholly and completely, there's no observer.
-But, When you want to see what's happening, then you step back a little bit and there's an observer in it.
+But when you want to see what's happening, then you step back a little bit and there's an observer in it.
 And then if you want to observe what the observer is observing, then you step back again.
 And you can keep doing this.
 And each time you do...
 Each time you do, you get further away from the event.
-I'm particularly thinking of some experiences recently where I didn't intend I had a very powerful emotional experience and an experience totally separate of observing this just completely indifferent.
+I'm thinking of some experiences recently where I didn't intend.
+I had a very powerful emotional experience and an experience totally separate of observing.
+It's just completely different.
 And I always find that extremely disturbing.
+I don't know what that is.

 [31:41]

-I don't know which of them should go.
+I don't know which of us should go.
+Separated.
 The observer is separated from the feeling.
 Completely.
-It's a wild feeling, but just totally separated from it.
+Wild feeling, but just totally separated from it.
 Well, that can be good or not good, depending on the situation.
-Some people can be separated from their feelings.
-And so they don't know what they're feeling or don't know how to act.
+Some people can be separated from their feelings, and so they don't know what they're feeling or don't know how to act.
 It's not that kind of thing.
 Right.
 And there's another way is when you say anger comes up.
 And instead of just giving vent to anger, you say, this is anger.
 And then it's like counting to ten.
 When you count to ten before you do something, it's like putting distance between the feeling and your intentions.
-And that's practice.
-Before leaping into something, you look at the feeling.
+And that's practice. before leaping into something, you look at the feeling.

 [32:44]